mkinsey/digit-classifier/readme.md

 ### Result

 When applying PCA to the MNIST data, the first 150 principal components accounted for about 95% of the variance in the data.
 We can then use k-NN on the reduced dataset, with 150 variables per image rather than 785.
-This is much more computationally efficient and in my testing was actually slighly more accurate, with **97% of the images correctly identified**.
+This is much more computationally efficient and in my testing was actually slightly more accurate, with **97% of the images correctly identified**.